 Starting in 2013 the current Novice Nook and the ones before 2013 are available for free.
 The archived ones starting in 2013 are available for 99 cents from the Chess Cafe store via the links below.

 Dan's non-Novice Nook articles for Chess Cafe

-Current Novice Nook (html): Filters and Masks (the column at this link is always free)
+Current Novice Nook (html): Coordination (the column at this link is always free)

 The new monthly Novice Nook is available near midnight, the Tuesday before the 3rd Wednesday of each month (next NN May 2014; no NN for Feb-Apr)